 - Coordinator hits the Approve Assignment button, and will have the option to "Assign" or "Assign w/ email" (which will automatically send a confirmation email to Volunteer).
 Note: if there are multiple "offers" from different volunteers for this shift, they'll all be listed here and the Coordinator should pick one.

-BenefitsThis process is a big improvement over the old email-based process for both the Volunteer and the Coordinator:
+BenefitsThis process is a big improvement over an email-based process for both the Volunteer and the Coordinator:

-- Spam prevention features reduce or eliminate risk of "false alarm" signup notifications.
+- Spam prevention features in the Offers Inbox reduce or eliminate risk of "false alarm" signups.

-- Easy approval: When the email address matches the address on record for the volunteer, approval and confirmation back to the Volunteer requires only one click.
+- Easy manual approval -- in most cases, approval and automatic confirmation back to the Volunteer requires only one click.

-- Past offers are saved and searchable in the Scheduler application (rather than in Coordinator's separate email program)
+- Past offers (signups) are saved and searchable in the Scheduler application.

-- Multiple volunteer offers for same shift are automatically identified.
+- Multiple volunteer offers for same shift are automatically identified, and easily handled.

-The shift signup form includes the newest Googe "invisible ReCAPTCHA" spam prevention features.
+The shift signup form on the public Help Wanted page includes the Googe "invisible ReCAPTCHA" spam prevention features.
 In most cases the form submission will go through without the user even being aware of the ReCPATCHA system.
 But in some cases the ReCAPTCHA system will be unsure whether the user is a real human, and ask them to solve a simple challenge.

 Offers Inbox Features